Write data to the server.

 - A buffer variable that contains the data to be written to the

-as a string of characters.
-This is the most appropriate data type
+be written as a string of characters.
+This is the most appropriate

-to use if the server expects text data that consists of
+data type to use because the server expects text data that consists

 - A numeric value which specifies the number of bytes to